 Very cold too.
 My first university post was a few hours to the east of my home at that time and the journey took me across the Blue Mountains to the edge of the Sydney Plain.
-For over a year I passed this place several days a week morning and night, always, as the saying goes, driving into the sun (ADITS).
+For over a year I passed this place several days a week morning and night, always, as the saying goes, driving into the sun (ADITS – according to the students).
 At Katoomba near the top of the range the highway slid round this bend and the sun always hit me right in the eyes – sunglasses could never beat it.

 So one day I recorded the scene, of which this painting is a small part (the most interesting part to me), jumped back in the car and kept going… you guessed it, “always driving into the sun”.